Accessibility in Digital Marketing

 Tip: Once your email creative is approved, try grey scaling the design to see if all the key content is still clear and readable.
-Litmus and Email on Acid both offer a campaign precheck tool, this will flag anything which needs adjusting before sending.
+Email on Acid offers a campaign precheck tool, which flags anything needing adjusting before send.

 Consider font size, line length and text alignment

 Brands should ensure font style and sizes are readable across all devices.
 Font sizes should be no smaller than 14 pixels for desktop and 16px for mobile.
 Paragraphs and sentences should be no more that 50-60 characters in length, and aligned to the left for optimum readability.